You can define a local register variable with a specified register like this:

 register int *foo asm ("a5");

-a5 is the name of the register that should be used.
+a5 is the name of the register which should be used.
 Note

 that this is the same syntax used for defining global register

-variables, but for a local variable it appears within a function.
+variables, but for a local variable it would appear within a function.

 Naturally the register name is cpu-dependent, but this is not a problem, since specific registers are most often useful with explicit assembler instructions (see Extended Asm).
 Both of these things generally require that you conditionalize your program according to cpu type.

 In addition, operating systems on one type of cpu may differ in how they